nicholasVilela/cellular_automata_2d/README.md

 # 2D Cellular Automata

-This is a small project testing the capabilities of the Coffee Engine.
+This is a small project testing the capabilities of the Coffee Engine with Rust.

 All calculations are done on the CPU.